Impact of the COVID-19 pandemic on religion: China

 The government of China, which upholds a policy of state atheism, used the COVID-19 pandemic to continue its antireligious campaigns, demolishing Xiangbaishu Church in Yixing and removing a Christian cross from the steeple of a church in Guiyang County.
 In Shandong, "officials issued guidance forbidding online preaching, a vital way for churches to reach congregants amid both persecution and the spread of the virus".

 Research

-On 8 March 2020 Italian scholars of law and religion at the Association of Academics of the Legal Regulation of the Religious Phenomenon started a research project, coordinated by Professo Pierluigi Consorti of the University of Pisa.
+On 8 March 2020 Italian scholars of law and religion at the Association of Academics of the Legal Regulation of the Religious Phenomenon started a research project, coordinated by Professor Pierluigi Consorti of the University of Pisa.
 They set up a website for collecting documents and brief comments about religion, law and the COVID-19 emergency.

+Attendance at religious services has seen some shifts, with virtual participation in worship services declining as in-person attendance rebounded and then plateaued.
+Pew Research Center has conducted a survey concluding the following: As of November 2022, 12% of Americans reported participating only virtually in the past month, a decrease from 27% at the pandemic's outset, while 16% attended only in person, up from 4% in 2020.
+Despite the reopening of congregations, the total share of U.S. adults participating in religious services remained around four-in-ten.
+Demographic differences in attendance patterns were evident, with white evangelical Protestants consistently more likely than other groups to attend services in person and Black Protestants the most likely to participate in services virtually.